A teal and white ribbon on top of a white background.

 Do not smoke: Your risk of cervical cancer increases by up to 80% if you have a high-risk strain of HPV and you smoke.
 Smoking affects your immune system, making it harder for your body to fight off infection.

-Have a Pap Test (every 3 years): Pap tests check for cell changes in your cervix caused by an HPV infection.
-Cervical cancer can sometimes be prevented by finding cell changes early and treating them before they become cancer.
+Have a cervical screening test: Cervical screening tests check for HPV infections and cell changes in your cervix.
+Cervical cancer can sometimes be prevented by finding HPV and cell changes early and treating them before they become cancer.

 A close up of the word cure and an image of a check mark.